Promoting British Values

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At St Michael’s these values are reinforced regularly in the following ways:

 Pupil voice is significant at St Michael’s and pupils have the opportunity to have their voices heard in many ways.
 Pupils are listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
 This encourages a sense of both personal and social responsibility and is demonstrated on a daily basis by our pupils.

-Children’s Learning Team - The representatives are elected by their class peers and are involved in making the school a better place to learn.
+The School Council - The representatives are elected by their class peers and are involved in making the school a better place to learn.
 They discuss elements of the school development plan as a team, gather information from classes and provide feedback to staff.

 Termly Learning Conferences – a three way learning conversation between child, parent and teacher, 3 times a year.
 In preparation for these events the children are conferenced about their learning, with their books, and they decide on next steps for their learning.

 Pupil Conferencing – Other opportunities for pupils to be conferenced around their work exist for example within subject monitoring and in planning their curriculum At the start of most topics, children are asked, ‘What do you know?’
 ‘What do you want to know?’ and ‘What might your learning look like?’

 Pupil questionnaires – pupil voice is also sought through questionnaires.

 We know that the active participation of our pupils in their school will sow the seeds for a more sophisticated understanding of democracy in the future.